 Ozone Insulflation: $75 – $125

-Whole Life Health MD does not accept insurance or Medicare and we do not file insurance paperwork on your behalf.
+The Center for Whole Health does not accept insurance or Medicare and we do not file insurance paperwork on your behalf.
 However, we will provide a detailed receipt with diagnosis codes for all billable services performed in our office for you to submit to your insurance carrier.
 Some insurance carriers may cover medical services and laboratory tests performed by the physicians.
 You may wish to contact your insurance company directly if you have concerns regarding insurance coverage for medical services rendered by an “out-of-network” provider.
 Payment in full by check, cash or credit card is due at the time services are provided.

 What types of treatments do you offer?